spring-attic/sagan/doc/getting-started-guides/README.md

 Please follow the GSG [author guidelines](gs-author-guidelines.md).

-To cut down on duplication of common text across GSGs, we have a simple collection of [macros](macros.md).
+To cut down on duplication of common text across GSGs, we have a simple collection of reusable [snippets](snippets.md).
 Please familiarize yourself with them and use as appropriate.
-Issue a pull request if you'd like to add a new macro.
+Issue a pull request if you'd like to add a new snippet.
+Use the [`mdp`](https://github.com/springframework-meta/mdp) tool to process your README.md files and expand embedded snippets into a single, readable document.

 If you find yourself working across a large number of GSGs, read up on [managing multiple repositories with `mr`](repo-management.md)